jstockwin/py-pdf-parser/docs/source/examples/index.rst

 - The :ref:`order-summary` example explains how to use font mappings, sections, and how to extract simple tables.
 - The :ref:`more-tables` example explains tables in more detail, showing how to extract more complex tables.
 - The :ref:`element-ordering` example shows how to specify different orderings for the elements on a page.
+- The :ref:`extracting-text-from-figures` example shows how to extract text from figures.

 .. toctree::